-7. Development of Trade Unions in Australia, 1891 to 1912.-The following table shews for the years specified the total number of trade unions in the Commonwealth, and the number and membership of those unions for which returns are available.
-The estimated total membership of all unions is shewn in the last line.
-The number of unions specified is the sum of the number of separate unions represented in the several States, no deduction having been made for interstate excess.
+9. Development of Trade Unions in Australia, 1891 to 1913.-The following table shews for the years specified the total number of trade unions in the Commonwealth, and the number and membership of those unions for which returns are available.
+The estimated total membership of all unions for years prior to 1912 is shewn in the last line:-